Muskangupta15223/BridgeLabz-Training/README.md

 ### 📆 Day 4 : Control-Flows
 (Date : 19 Dec 2025)

--Studied Control-flows in java:
+- Studied Control-flows in java:
   - Conditionals = if ,if else-if, if-else
   - Switch = for multiple conditions
   - Loops = for, while (repitions)
 - Solved practce problems based on control-flows.
 - Commited and pushed solutions to the repository.